Ahmed2-5/AgenceUniversiteItalie-FrontEnd/README.md

 You will save a lot of time going from prototyping to full-functional code, because all elements are implemented.
 This Dashboard is coming with pre-built examples, so the development process is seamless, switching from our pages to the real website is very easy to be done.
 Every element has multiple states for colors, styles, hover, focus, that you can easily access and use.

-**Complex Documentation**

-Each element is well presented in a very complex documentation.
-You can read more about the idea behind this [dashboard here](https://demos.creative-tim.com/argon-dashboard-angular/documentation/tutorial?ref=ada-github-readme).
-You can check the [components here](https://demos.creative-tim.com/argon-dashboard-angular/documentation/alerts?ref=ada-github-readme) and the [foundation here](https://demos.creative-tim.com/argon-dashboard-angular/documentation/colors?ref=ada-github-readme).

-**Example Pages**

-If you want to get inspiration or just show something directly to your clients, you can jump start your development with our pre-built example pages.
-You will be able to quickly set up the basic structure for your web project.

 ## Table of Contents